rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-messaging/ios.md

             //error loading more events
             return;
         }

         //more events loaded, update
     }];
 ```

->**Note:**
->* completion is not guaranteed to be invoked on the main thread, so beware of directly calling UI methods here.
+>**Note:** completion is not guaranteed to be invoked on the main thread, so beware of directly calling UI methods here.
 >
->* AMOUNT_OF_EVENTS_TO_LOAD_MORE is the maximum amount of events to load.
+>**Note:** AMOUNT_OF_EVENTS_TO_LOAD_MORE is the maximum amount of events to load.
 Filtered or deleted events will reduce the number of actuall events loaded.